Manhole Connectors for Polyethylene Pipes

 Advantages and Limitations of Type B

-Advantages of Type B Connections - Type B joints are cast into the chamber wall with the reinforcing (not plastered in place like Type A) and when integrated with reinforcing steel and have sufficient cover, can withstand 100% of the maximum tensile force applied by the pipe so are perfect for reclaimed land, steep slopes, where the pipe is installed above ground.
-Type B long series can be cast into the wall on an Angle up to 30º and the excess spigot cut off after curing, saving repair plastering.
+Advantages of Type B Connections - Type B joints are typically cast into the chamber wall (not plastered in place like Type A) and when integrated with reinforcing steel and have sufficient cover, can withstand 100% of the maximum tensile force applied by the pipe.
+Type B connections are designed for reclaimed land, steep slopes, or where the pipe is installed above ground.
+Type B long series can be cast into the wall on an Angle up to 30º and the excess spigot cut off after cured in place, saving repair plastering inside the chamber.

-Limitations of Type B Connections - Because they are a rigid joint the forces created by temperature change in the pipe (length change) are transmitted directly into the chamber wall.
+Limitations of Type B Connections - Because they are a rigid connection, the forces created by temperature change in the pipe (length change) are transmitted directly into the chamber wall.
 Therefore, Type B connections should to be cast into the wall when the chamber is poured.
 In addition, the chamber wall must have sufficient cover over the puddle flange to transfer the tensile forces into the wall and back against the soil face.
-This may add expense and means the pipes installation must be performed during chamber construction, unlike a Type A connection.
+This may add construction expense and means the PE pipe installation must be performed during chamber construction, unlike a Type A connection.

-Plastering a Type B Connection in place may not withstand the forces created by thermal change and may break the joint out.
-Breakout forces can be calculated using the degree of temperature change, the length between chambers and estimated soil friction.
+NOTE: Plastering a Type B Connection in place may not withstand the forces and could break the PE connector out of the chamber wall over time.
+Breakout forces can be calculated by considering the temperature change, the length between the chambers and estimated soil friction.
 Refer to our chart on the 'Concrete Cover' required to withstand full tensile loads here or contact us to assist with breakout calculations